-Grieving can be debilitating, causing depression, loss of faith, loss of focus and loss of interest in life, specially during the Holidays, it can be heart-breaking.
+Grieving can be debilitating, causing depression, loss of faith, loss of focus and loss of interest in life, it can be heart-breaking.

 Self-Compassionate Grieving Course is designed to help ease the pain of families who are grieving for the loss of a loved one to addiction / alcoholism or for any other reason.

-This course will introduce an understanding of life/ death, the natural pains that accompany us, our desires for well-being and happiness and how to become grounded while facing grief and intense emotions.
-We will develop self-compassion, patience and move towards re-embracing happiness in life.
+This course will strengthen the understanding of our desire for happiness, help attendees hold the natural pains that accompany us.
+With guidance you can learn how to become grounded while facing grief and intense emotions.
+How to develop self-compassion, patience and re-embrace self confidence, self-worth and happiness in life.

 This six weeks course would make a wonderful gift to yourself and or to a loved one.

 - Examining our paradigm

 - Understanding feelings/emotions